rentpath/blog/articles/clojure_elixir_mstalker/article.md

-# Elixir vs Clojure: A High-Level Comparison
+# Elixir vs. Clojure: A High-Level Comparison

 I've spent a bit of time thinking through what language to invest more time in: Elixir or Clojure.
 They're very similar in many ways.
 Both support safe concurrency.
 Both are functional and favor immutability.
 Clojure and Elixir are both somewhat niche languages.
 If you're deciding to learn or use one over the other, here are some considerations.
 Other people have weighed in on this choice [here](https://elixirforum.com/t/opinions-on-elixir-vs-clojure/208), [here](https://www.reddit.com/r/Clojure/comments/5wxgko/elixir_or_clojure/), and [here](https://smashingboxes.com/blog/choosing-your-future-tech-stack-clojure-vs-elixir-vs-go/), but I wanted to offer my own observations.